stepanjaburek/stepanjaburek.github.io/content/authors/admin/_index.md

 ## About Me

-Stepan Jaburek is a MA student at Charles University.
-His research interests include international cooperation, political debates, and computaitonal text analysis in political research.
-He is a research assistant at the Faculty of Social Sciences and the Faculty of Law at Charles University.
+Hi!
+My name is Štěpán Jabůrek.
+I am a master´s student at the Institue of Political Studies at Charles University.
+I am currently a research assistant at the Faculty of Social Sciences and the Faculty of Law at Charles University on projects dealing with quantum social science and economcis of crime respecrtively.

+My own substantive research interests revolve around international cooperation and political communication.
+Methodologically, I am interested in computational text analysis in political research and statistical modeling.